American Bowfin Caviar

 - Species: (Amia calva) Bowfin

-Be sure to check out our how to care and serve caviar guide.
-Note that Caviar will remain optimal in your refrigerator, unopened, for 4-6 weeks.
+Be sure to check out our guide for care and service.
+Note that caviar will remain optimal in your refrigerator, unopened, for 4-6 weeks.
 Crucially, once opened you should consume within three days.